unixneo/n_queens/README.md

 Number of solutions: 92 for 8 Queens in 0.123456s
 ```

-When `$show_solutions` is enabled, you'll also see the exact queen placements for each solution:
+When `SHOW_SOLUTIONS` is enabled, you'll also see the exact queen placements for each solution:

 ```
 Solution 1: